vuejs/vitepress/docs/en/reference/default-theme-home-page.md

 # Home Page

-VitePress default theme provides a homepage layout, which you can also see used on [the homepage of this site](../).
+VitePress' default theme provides a homepage layout, which you can also see used on [the homepage of this site](../).
 You may use it on any of your pages by specifying `layout: home` in the [frontmatter](./frontmatter-config).

 ```yaml
 ---